Hearing loss often happens gradually, so you might not notice it at first. There are some common signs to look out for.

 The common signs that you might have hearing loss:

-- turning the TV up louder than your family wants it
+• turning the TV up louder than others want it

-If you recognise any of these signs, you might want to take our online hearing check.
+If you recognise any of these signs, we recommend using our online hearing check.
 It’s proven to be a quick and effective way to check your overall hearing.

 If the online hearing check shows you have signs of hearing loss, you’ll get a letter to take to your GP, which explains the result.